dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 #Estimated entropy: 0.887943
 ```

-The ratios (PosLitSols/NegLitSols) converged <b>exactly</b> to the correct values.
+The ratios (PosLitSols/NegLitSols) converged exactly to the correct values.

 ## References
-Stefano Ermon, Carla Gomes, and Bart Selman.

-Uniform Solution Sampling Using a Constraint Solver As an Oracle.
+1. Stefano Ermon, Carla Gomes, and Bart Selman.Uniform Solution Sampling Using a Constraint Solver As an Oracle.
 UAI-12.
 In Proc.
 28th Conference on Uncertainty in Artificial Intelligence, August 2012.

-### About entropy property of CNF formulas
-Dor Cohen, Ofer Strichman

-The impact of Entropy and Solution Density on selected SAT heuristics

-abs/1706.05637, arXiv pre-print, June 2017
+2. Dor Cohen, Ofer Strichman.
+The impact of Entropy and Solution Density on selected SAT heuristics. abs/1706.05637, arXiv pre-print, June 2017

+3. Shannon, C.E.
+(1948), "A Mathematical Theory of Communication", Bell System Technical Journal, 27, pp. 379–423 & 623–656, July & October, 1948.